-Ah, it’s that time of year for New Year’s Resolutions, ringing in the New Year and making plans for starting 2017 off the right way for big changes and success.
+Ah, it’s that time of year for New Year’s Resolutions, ringing in the New Year and making plans for starting the new year off the right way for big changes and success.

 But, as you probably already know, most New Year’s resolutions fall flat within the first couple of weeks after you start.